Jim ParsonsMystery and Suspense Author

-Louton’s mouth threatened to curve, but like a mishandled rope never looped.
+Loudon’s mouth threatened to work itself into a smile.
 He nodded once, more to himself than me, then stepped neatly across the cluttered floor and out the door.

-“Keep up,” he called over his shoulder.
-“I’ll give you the scoop about why I called Thorton.
-It’s a bad business, Finn, bad all ways round.”
+“Keep up,” he said over his shoulder.
+“I’ll give you the scoop about why I called Thornton.
+It’s bad business, Finn, bad all ways round.”

 © 2017 Parsons & Roth